opensearch-project/documentation-website/_security/configuration/configuration.md

 Because Kerberos/SPNEGO authenticates users on an HTTP level, no additional `authentication_backend` is needed.
 Set this value to `noop`.

-### JSON web token
+### JSON Web Token

-JSON web tokens (JWTs) are JSON-based access tokens that assert one or more claims.
+JSON Web Tokens (JWTs) are JSON-based access tokens that assert one or more claims.
 They are commonly used to implement single sign-on (SSO) solutions and fall in the category of token-based authentication systems:

 1. A user logs in to an authentication server by providing credentials (for example, a user name and password).
 1. The authentication server validates the credentials.